Sins

 1. Sin enters the world

 In the beginning, God made a beautiful creation, then he made Mankind to take care of it.
-Mankind is made of both heaven and earth.
-Spiritually, Mankind has been made in God’s likeness: we possess the divine qualities and creative power God himself has.
-In our earthly nature, however, Mankind is subject to the flesh’s drive and inclination just like the animals who are also formed out of the dust of the earth.
-As God appointed Mankind to rule over his creation, he also makes provision for them to survive on earth.
-God created a paradise where Mankind can freely enjoy a relationship with God and with each other while carrying out our responsibilities as caretakers of the world.
+Mankind is made of both heaven and earth, or spirit and flesh.
+Spiritually, Mankind has been made in God’s likeness: we are given the divine qualities and the creative power God himself possesses.
+In our earthly nature, however, Mankind is subject to the flesh’s drive and inclination, just like the animals who were also formed out of the dust of the earth.
+As God appointed Mankind to rule over his creation, he also made provision for them to survive on earth.
+God created a paradise where Mankind can freely enjoy a relationship with God and each other while carrying out our responsibilities as caretakers of the world.

-With a bite into the fruit of knowledge of good and evil, the eyes of Mankind are open and their consciousness is awakened.
+With a bite into the fruit of knowledge of good and evil, the eyes of Mankind are open and our consciousness is awakened.
 We become aware of the power of our will – that we, like God, have the sovereignty to make decisions for ourselves.
-This leads to the illusion that we have the ability to take full control of our lives, the lives of others, and our environment.
+This leads to the illusion that we can take full control of our lives, the lives of others, and of our environment.
 The illusion then produces a false self-image that we are to be perfect like God.
-At the same time, we also become aware of our nakedness: in our inferiority bonded by our earthly body, we can never become fully divine like God.
+At the same time, we also become aware of our nakedness: the symbol of our inferiority as we are bonded by our earthly body, we can never become fully divine like God.
 We become shamed by our imperfections.
 In our shame, we fear of being exposed by God who knows the full truth of who we really are, including our desire to supplant his role as the true ruler over the whole creation, including us.
 This is the birth of Mankind’s rebellion against God.
 Sin enters the world when we put ourselves in the place of God as the ruler of our lives and of our world.
 As we exercise our free will in rebellion against, rather than in submission to God’s will, we make choices that produce thoughts, attitudes, and actions that are polluted, evil, and ultimately destructive.

 2. To sin or not to sin